How to Remove Embroidery from Shirts, Hats, and More

 Then, repeat the same process as the above section for how to remove embroidery without a seam ripper.
 Rip, pull from the front, clean.
 Repeat.

-3. Use Household Razors or Trimmers
+Method 3: Household Razors or Trimmers

 I’d seen some comparisons of the Stitch Eraser vs. Peanut Wahl, but I didn’t want to buy a completely new hair trimmer that we didn’t need since the dime tool works well!
 So, I tried his regular ol’ Wahl trimmer.

-These two options worked just okay, and I don’t recommend the bikini razor but do think the Wahl trimmer (specifically the Peanut) is a viable option if you don’t have the budget for a dedicated embroidery stitch remover tool.
+These two options worked just okay, and I don’t recommend the bikini razor but I do think the Wahl trimmer (specifically the Peanut) is a viable option if you don’t have the budget for a dedicated embroidery stitch remover tool.

 how to get rid of embroidery needle holes

-For forgiving fabrics like woven cotton where the needle only pressed apart fibers rather than damaged them, press your fabric with a steam iron to help close the holes.
+For forgiving fabrics like woven cotton where the needle only pressed apart fibers rather than damaged them, press your fabric with a steam iron to help close the small holes.

 A gentle massage with your fingers over the holes can also help shrink the distorted areas back into place.